Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-It allowed students to critically think about food waste and how we can actively play a role in this.
+It was good at it really made them look at what was happening in our local area.

-What were the most creative food waste solution suggestions?
-Less take out means less packaging
+What were the most creative food waste solution suggestions? .

 Did the resource encourage new ways of thinking and talking about the value food?